 There's actually some debate today over whether or not Allen and Tawanna ever fully divorced.
 I have been under the impression that they did get divorced and the fund was split.
-I pointed this out on this day last year in response to a tweet from sports writer Darren Rovell:
+I pointed this out on this day two years in response to this tweet from sports writer Darren Rovell:

 "Allen Iverson turns 45 today.
 Ten years from today, on his 55th birthday, he receives a $32 million trust fund as part of a the lifetime Reebok deal he signed in 2001."

 Interesting twist!
 So maybe Allen will get the full $32 million after all?
 But that begs another question…

 Was The Trust Fund Actually A Wise Choice?